-The Company's culture is built on the core values of the Morgan Stanley Group - Put Clients First, Do the Right Thing, Lead with Exceptional Ideas, Commit to Diversity and Inclusion and Give Back.
+Employees of the Morgan Stanley Group are accountable for conducting themselves in accordance with the core values of Morgan Stanley Group - Put Clients First, Do the Right Thing, Lead with Exceptional Ideas, Commit to Diversity and Inclusion and Give Back.
 Leadership, including from the Board, sets the tone for the Company, and the executive team drive a culture that is central to how the Company serves clients, advances and develops the workforce, and how the Company supports the communities around it.
-The Morgan Stanley Group is committed to reinforcing and confirming adherence to the core values through our governance framework, tone from the top, management oversight, risk management and controls, and a three lines of defence structure (business, Independent Risk Management functions such as Financial Risk Management and Non-Financial Risk Management, and Internal Audit).
+The Morgan Stanley Group is committed to reinforcing and confirming adherence to the core values through our governance framework, tone from the top, management oversight, risk management and controls, and a three lines of defence structure (Business, Independent Risk Management functions such as Financial Risk Management and Non-Financial Risk Management, and Internal Audit).

-Culture, values and conduct of employees (Continued)
+Culture, values and conduct of employees (continued)